ts1/flipbook-vue/README.md

 </flipbook>
 ```

-For more practical usage, refer to `src/App.vue` (the demo page implementation).
+For more practical usage, refer to `src/App.vue` (the demo page source).

 ### `canFlipLeft`